 TU has liability insurance that covers all parts of the organization, TU staff and TU volunteers.
-This insurance is more fully described in the "Leadership Manual" and in the "Risk Management FAQ" in the "Business Practices" section of the "Tackle Box."
+This insurance is more fully described in the "Leadership Manual" and in the "Insurance FAQ" in the "Tacklebox."
 Generally, this liability insurance provides coverage for property damage and bodily injury caused by the negligence of TU, its chapters and councils, its staff and its volunteers.

-If a chapter enters into a contract that requires it to do certain things or to meet certain standards of performance, the chapter is legally required to fulfill those obligations.
-If the chapter fails to do so, insurance coverage for that breach of contract may not be available.
+If a chapter enters into an agreement that requires it to do certain things or to meet certain standards of performance, the chapter is legally required to fulfill those obligations.
+If the chapter fails to do so, insurance coverage for that breach of agreement may not be available.
 For this reason, chapters and councils need to be careful not to assume contractual obligations that they may not be able to meet.

 TU does not carry professional liability insurance for chapters and councils.
-This means that, depending on the facts of the particular situation, chapters and councils may not have insurance coverage for any damage caused by errors in judgment (also called professional negligence) in connection with the design and construction of projects.
+This means that, depending on the facts of the situation, chapters and councils may not have insurance coverage for any damage caused by errors in judgment (also called professional negligence) in connection with the design and construction of projects.
 Chapters and councils should not take on the role of engineers or other design specialists or the role of construction contractors.
+That responsibility should rest with a licensed and insured engineer or contractor, as appropriate.
+You should collect a "Certificate of Insurance" from such professionals with your chapter and Trout Unlimited, Inc. included as "additional insureds."

 Liability insurance policies contain an exclusion from coverage, with some exceptions, for damages caused by pollution.
 As stated above, chapters and councils must not undertake any work on dam removal or dam repair, abandoned mine reclamation, or other projects at potentially polluted sites without thoroughly discussing the proposed work with TU national staff and without obtaining national staff approval.
-In some situations, it may be possible to obtain additional insurance for that work, but that insurance--if obtainable--is expensive.
+In some situations, it may be possible to obtain additional insurance for that work, but that insurance--if obtainable--is expensive and at a cost to the chapter or council.
 In addition, any work on polluted sites (even very little work) could make the chapter or council liable under some federal and state environmental laws for pollution that was present on the site before the chapter or council had any involvement with the site.
 Most professional contractors that do this sort of work, however, have adequate insurance that can cover most or all of the work done on a project.